This post may contain affiliate links. Please read our disclosure policy.

-Homemade Gingersnaps are a family favorite during the holidays, and these ones are especially soft.
-A few secret ingredients make these ginger snap cookies perfectly chewy and sweet!
+Homemade Ginger Snap Cookies are a family favorite during the holidays, and these are especially soft.
+They are perfectly chewy and sweet!

-One of the most classic holiday cookie recipes!
-Some may argue that these should be made all year long – but we love them around the holidays along with Sugar Cookies, Snickerdoodles, and of course – Gingerbread Cookies.
+Ginger Snap Cookies are a classic Christmas cookie recipe!
+Some may argue they should be made all year long, but we love them around the holidays, with Sugar Cookies, Snowballs, and of course – Gingerbread Cookies.

-My hubby’s ALL-TIME favorite cookies are Ginger Snaps.
-He is perfectly content eating an entire box bought from the store.
-He prefers soft, homemade gingersnaps, but it’s a cookie I rarely ever make so the poor guy has to settle with the store version most the time.
+My hubby’s ALL-TIME favorite cookies are Gingersnaps.
+He is perfectly content eating an entire box bought from the store, but he prefers soft, homemade Ginger Snap Cookies.

 CHILL.
 Cover with plastic wrap and refrigerate for 1 hour.

 BAKE.
-Then, shape into 1″ balls and roll in white sugar.
-Place on an ungreased cookie sheet and bake at 350°F for 8 minutes.
-Cookies will puff up then flatten.
-Let cool and then enjoy!
+Shape into 1″ balls and roll in white sugar.
+Place on an un-greased cookie sheet and bake for 8 minutes.
+Cookies will puff and then flatten.
+Cool on a wire rack.

-These ginger snaps are AMAZING as is, but if you are looking to add a bit more flavor, here are some things we like to do:
+VARIATIONS.
+These ginger snaps are AMAZING as is, but if you are looking to add a bit more flavor:

-- Add CHOCOLATE CHIPS – believe it or not, but white chocolate chips added to the dough are delish!
+- Add CHOCOLATE CHIPS – white chocolate chips added to the dough, are delish!

-- Add KISSES – Like our Peanut Butter Kiss cookies, we also like to add seasonal kisses to the top of the cookie once they’re baked.
-They can add color, flavor and are great for holidays.
+- Add KISSES – like our Peanut Butter Kiss Cookies, add seasonal kisses to the top of the cookie once they’re baked.
+They can add color and flavor, and are great for holidays.

-- DRIZZLE – Because we love white chocolate, we also like to drizzle it on top after the cookies are baked (trust us – they’re soooo good!)
+- DRIZZLE – because we love white chocolate, we like to drizzle it on top after the cookies are baked.

 for Even More Holiday Cookies:

-Shape into 1" balls and roll in white sugar.
-Place on an un-greased cookie sheet and bake for 8 minutes.
-Cookies will puff then flatten.
+- Shape dough into 1-inch balls and roll in white sugar.
+Place on an ungreased cookie sheet and bake for 8 minutes.
+Cookies will puff up, then flatten.